Open-LinaOS-Foundation/LinaOS/Documentation/process/submitting-patches.rst

 Include PATCH in the subject
 -----------------------------

-Due to high e-mail traffic to Linus, and to linux-kernel, it is common convention to prefix your subject line with [PATCH].
+Due to high e-mail traffic to Linus, and to linaos-kernel, it is common convention to prefix your subject line with [PATCH].
 This lets Linus and other kernel developers more easily distinguish patches from other e-mail discussions.